 Lili joined the WAVE lab in September of 2017 and is part of the GWU Class of 2018 majoring in Organizational Sciences and minoring in both Communications and Business administration.
 Outside of class she is involved in various student organization that focus on philanthropy, civic engagement and multicultural integration on campus.
 In the future, she hope to acquire an MBA and continue to explore leader-follower and group dynamics in the workplace.

 Ian joined the WAVE lab in January of 2018 and is part of the GWU Class of 2019 majoring in Psychology and minoring in Organizational Sciences.
 Outside of class he is an executive board member for the GWU Residence Hall Association, an Army ROTC Cadet, and an avid lover of learning out of the ordinary skills.
-After graduating in 2019, he hopes to pursue an MBA and continue to explore individual and organizational reactions to technological innovations at work; high-security work environments; communal work environments; and executive coaching.
+After graduating in 2019, he hopes to pursue an MA and continue to explore individual and organizational reactions to technological innovations at work; high-security work environments; communal work environments; and executive coaching.

 Alex is a National Science Foundation Graduate Research Fellow who conducts applied research in the cross-disciplinary realm of international skills development.
 Alex’s specific research interests include the influence of socioeconomic development on the nature of work, the workplace empowerment of disadvantaged populations, and the potential of information technologies to promote skills development in lower-income countries – especially in the informal economy.